Pinterest is a mega-mammoth album of great ideas and awesome pictures.

 Maroon Oak is a business and career platform for women, so we have Boards on Women Entrepreneurs, Career Advice and Style, Women in Careers, Design for Success, each with a niche focus.

-How can you design great Pins that attract visitors?
+2.Design great Image and Video Pins that attract visitors?

 Images – relevant and inviting are what make all the difference!
 Unlike other Platforms, though, images with text do better than those without on Pinterest.

-Another unique feature is that the preferred image size is vertical, so go with longer ones, ideally 800 X 1200px.
+Another unique feature is that the preferred image size is vertical, so go with longer ones, in a 2:3 ratio, ideally 800 X 1200px or 1000 X 1500 pv.

 Populate your board(s) with Pins that have strong visuals.
 It’s ok to post text on the Pin like a topic or a quote – in fact, it is highly recommended.
 You can go a step further and add a CTA (call to action) or a freebie.